 Yes, the Applicant is required to plant street trees and install landscaping if the SMF site is deemed appropriate by the Public Works Bureau of Urban Forestry (BUF) to help the aesthetic character of the streetscape.
 BUF will select the appropriate species and locations for the required street trees and landscaping for the SMF site to be installed and maintained by the Applicant.
 In cases where the SMF site does not have appropriate space for street trees and/or landscaping, the Applicant would pay an “in-lieu” payment into the Department’s Adopt-A-Tree fund.

 What exactly is a surface-mounted facility and how are they regulated?

-A Surface Mounted Facility (SMF) is any utility facility (physical element or structure) that is installed, attached, or affixed in the Public Right-of-Ways on a site that is above the surface of the street or sidewalk and requires the Permittee to excavate in order to install the facility in the Public Right-of-Ways.
+A Surface Mounted Facility (SMF) is any utility facility (physical element or structure) that is installed, attached, or affixed in the Public Right-of-Ways on a site that is above the surface of the street and that requires the Permittee to excavate in order to install the facility in the Public Right-of-Ways.
 Surface Mounted Facilities do not include utility poles and attached appurtenances and bus shelters and associated kiosks.
 In 2014, the Department of Public Works adopted DPW Order 182,933 which implements the requirements of Public Works Code Article 27, which was adopted by the Board of Supervisors in Ordinance No. 76-14 (effective June 27, 2014 ).

 The Surface Mounted Facility map shows Requested and Approved locations for SMFs.
 The map contains Surface Mounted Facility sites that have been Requested and Approved since Public Works adopted DPW Order 182, 933 in September 2014.

 Surface Mounted Facility Resources: